Indictment delivered in toddler overdose case

 Dolan is further accused of conspiring with the 21-month-old girl's parents to throw away more drugs and "get their stories straight" before police questioning.

-The two are accused of negligent homicide, a special felony charge of manslaughter, and falsifying physical evidence, according to court documents.
+The two are charged with negligent homicide, a special felony charge of manslaughter, and falsifying physical evidence, according to court documents.

 Geremia was additionally charged with possessing child sex abuse images after investigators said they found cell phone photos of his daughters sprawled out nude while asleep.